Wolverine News: YouTube Yanks X-Men Cartoon Episodes

 Classic Wolverine Covers: X-Men #133

-Every week, Wolverine Files highlights, in chronological order, another iconic Wolverine cover.
+From 2008 to 2009, Wolverine Files highlighted, in chronological order, iconic Wolverine covers and their homages.
 Want to start at the beginning?
 Click here…

 John Byrne and Terry Austin provided the legendary cover art for X-Men #133, depicting Wolverine’s counterattack against the Hellfire Club from May 1980…